jonhoo/streamsh/README.md

 The script is invoked just with the embed URL for the video you want to play, and optionally a filename (without the extension) to use for the resulting file.
-By default, the video will be downloaded to the current directory, but you can also set `PLAY=1` in your environment to have it play using mpv directly.

-If no url can be extracted (if the site isn't supported for example), then a browser window will be spawned instead.
+If a filename is not given, the streaming video will be piped to STDOUT.

 The script also supports running through a SOCKS5 proxy.
 Just start your proxy: